mgmartinezl/Stalicla-PBPM/README.md

     ```$ python3 main.py ~/PBPM/data/raw/mutations-file.txt ~/PBPM/data/raw/pathways/ -id Patient_1 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-For more than one patient ID, you can specify one of the following: \
+To filter by more than one patient ID, you can specify one of the following: \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    1.
 A subset of patients separated by comma (without spaces):  \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    ```-id Patient_X,Patient_Y ``` \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    2.
 A txt tab delimited file with no headers and the desired patient IDs to filter written in the first column: \